kiara-cruz/InventoryAppSICI3255/README.md

-# This project details an application for an invented company called Kiara Auto Parts.
+# This project details an application for an invented company called "Kiara Auto Parts".
 It is designed using Spanish terms for the final project of SICI3255.
-Inn addition, the application is mainly used for inventory and simple accounting purposes.
+The application is mainly used for inventory and simple accounting purposes.